WRocK Online: 96.3 WRocK

-The station underwent rebranding and reformat as 96.3 WRocK with a Lite Rock format in 1988.
+DWRK reformatted as 96.3 WRocK in 1988.
 The new format plays also love songs along with its lite rock songs.
 During the 1990s, it had a copyright infringement with 103.5 K-Lite with its use of the stinger "it's the true light rock" and "light rock with a kick".
 They also owned Ultravision 25 (now Net 25, owned by Eagle Broadcasting Corporation).

+In 1993, the Hodreal family (owners of ACWS-UBN) established Exodus Broadcasting Company, Inc. to launch WRocK in Metro Cebu under the call sign DYRK 96.3 FM.

 On February 28, 2003, Republic Act No. 9192 signed by then-Philippine President Gloria Macapagal Arroyo which renewed ACWS-UBN's license for another 25 years.
 The law granted ACWS-UBN a franchise to construct, install, establish, operate and maintain for commercial purposes and in the public interest, radio and/or television broadcasting stations in the Philippines.

-During the 2000s until its acquisition by MBC, it hosted events and played music that inspired a generation up to October 26, 2008, when its DJ's aired the final edition of "Lite Rock Favorites of the Week" with DJs Cherry and Dylan Thomas.
+During the 2000s until its acquisition by MBC, DWRK hosted events and played music that inspired a generation up to October 26, 2008, when its DJ's aired the final edition of "Lite Rock Favorites of the Week" with DJs Cherry and Dylan Thomas.

-On October 6, 2008, it has been announced that the Elizalde Group of Companies' Manila Broadcasting Company (MBC) has purchased WRocK from the Hodreal family, owners of ACWS-UBN, for PhP229.6 million.
+On October 6, 2008, the Elizalde Group of Companies' Manila Broadcasting Company (MBC) acquired DWRK 96.3 FM from the Hodreal family for PhP229.6 million.
 Except for the acquisition price, further terms were not disclosed.

-While the Manila radio station (DWRK – rebranded to 96.3 Easy Rock) is under the control of MBC, ACWS-UBN retains control of the WRocK provincial stations.
+DWRK rebranded to 96.3 Easy Rock, while the Hodreal group continued to operate WRocK in its provincial stations.

 Rebirth & Later years

-In October 2008, ACWS-UBN decided to re-establish the WRocK format online through the hayag.com online stream.
+In October 2008, the Hodreal group first established the WRocK format online through the hayag.com online stream.
 Listeners were able to hear WRocK through webstreaming powered by Hayag, or through the WRocK Online website (requires Microsoft Silverlight).

-Since May 2010, due to lack of resources and financial challenges, it suspended its operations indefinitely (as well as the Bacolod station).
-The Cebu & Davao stations still exist, with the latter being blocktimed by UMBN as Hit Radio then rebranded to Retro 95.5 in 2016.